 However, according to Alexander Orlov, a NKVD officer, "Stalin decided to arrange for the assassination of Kirov and to lay the crime at the door of the former leaders of the opposition and thus with one blow do away with Lenin's former comrades.
 Stalin came to the conclusion that, if he could prove that Zinoviev and Kamenev and other leaders of the opposition had shed the blood of Kirov".

-At the first of what became known as show trials, all the men were found guilty and executed.
 Walter Duranty was the New York Times journalist based in Moscow.
 He wrote in the The New Republic that while watching the trial he came to the conclusion "that the confessions are true".
 Based on these comments the editor of the journal argued: "Some commentators, writing at a long distance from the scene, profess doubt that the executed men (Zinoviev and Kamenev) were guilty.
 It is suggested that they may have participated in a piece of stage play for the sake of friends or members of their families, held by the Soviet government as hostages and to be set free in exchange for this sacrifice.
 We see no reason to accept any of these laboured hypotheses, or to take the trial in other than its face value.
 Foreign correspondents present at the trial pointed out that the stories of these sixteen defendants, covering a series of complicated happenings over nearly five years, corroborated each other to an extent that would be quite impossible if they were not substantially true.
 The defendants gave no evidence of having been coached, parroting confessions painfully memorized in advance, or of being under any sort of duress."

 Eugene Lyons, the author of Workers’ Paradise Lost: Fifty Years of Soviet Communism: A Balance Sheet (1967) argued: "Somewhere along the line, however, Stalin apparently decided to join the anti-Semitic tide instead of fighting it.
 His inborn anti-Semitism had been exacerbated by the bitter struggle with Trotsky and his chief associates, many of them also Jews.
 He came to abhor intellectuals in general and Jewish intellectuals in particular.
 His alliance with Hitler was marked by the immediate expulsion of virtually all Jews from high office in the diplomatic and military services and from the higher reaches in the Soviet elites generally.
 Essentially this condition still prevails."